OpenRefine/OpenRefine/docs/versioned_docs/version-3.4/manual/grelfunctions.md

 Returns the array of strings obtained by splitting s into substrings with the given lengths.
 For example, `"internationalization".splitByLengths(5, 6, 3)` returns an array of 3 strings: [ "inter", "nation", "ali" ].
 Excess characters are discarded.

+###### splitByLengths(s, n1, n2, ...)[i1,i2]

+Returns the array of strings obtained, between i1 and i2 - 1, by splitting s into substrings with the given lengths.
+For example, `"internationalization".splitByLengths(5, 6, 3)[0,2]` returns an array of 2 strings: [ "inter", "nation" ].
+Excess characters are discarded.

 ###### smartSplit(s, s or p sep (optional))

 Returns the array of strings obtained by splitting s by sep, or by guessing either tab or comma separation if there is no sep given.
 Handles quotes properly and understands cancelled characters.
 The separator can be either a string or a regex pattern.
 For example, `value.smartSplit("\n")` will split at a carriage return or a new-line character.